spack/spack-tutorial/tutorial_packaging.rst

            conditional("autotools", when="@:0.63"),
            default="cmake",
        )

        with when("build_system=cmake"):
            depends_on("cmake@3.18:", type="build")

-We didn't mention it so far, but each spec has a ``build_system`` variant, that specifies the build system it uses.
+We didn't mention it so far, but each spec has a ``build_system`` variant that specifies the build system it uses.
 In most cases that variant has a single allowed value, inherited from the corresponding base package - so, usually, you don't have to think about it.